paxdotdev/pax/README.md

 # Pax

+<img src="multi-device-placeholder.png" alt="Two separate rendition wherein a phone, a tablet, and a laptop each display a nebula">

 Pax is a language for high performance, cross-platform computer graphics and user interfaces.

-<img src="multi-device-placeholder.png" alt="Two separate rendition wherein a phone, a tablet, and a laptop each display a nebula">

-Pax _snaps on_ to a Rust codebase to create highly declarative and expressive visual scenes, connected to application logic.
+Pax _snaps on_ to a Rust codebase to create expressive GUIs or graphical scenes, connected to Rust application logic.

 #### Low-level, fast, and universal